Downloading and Uploading Backups

 Downloading Backups via the Console

-Follow these steps to download a backup from the Backups page in your chosen environment:
+Follow these steps (as an administrator) to download a backup from the Backups page in your chosen environment:

-1. Click on the Actions button ( ⋮ ) for the backup you want to download.
+1. Click Actions ( ⋮ ) for the backup you want to download.

 2. Click on Download.